 Where can I get PrEP?

 PrEP is not currently available at most public health clinics in South Africa.
-It is, however, being offered free to sex workers, gay, bisexual and other MSM at certain limited locations: Pretoria (call OUT on 012 430 3272), and Johannesburg, Soweto and Cape Town (call Health4Men on 071 683 3226).
-You can also go to a private doctor (GP) and ask for a PrEP script, but you will have to pay for it.
+It is, however, being offered free to gay, bisexual and other MSM at certain limited locations: OUT’s Ten81 Centre in Pretoria (012 430 3272), the Ivan Toms Centre for Men’s Health in Cape Town (021 447 2844) and Health4Men at Yeoville clinic in Johannesburg (011 648 7979 or 072 654 0816).
+You can also go to a private doctor (GP) and ask for a PrEP script, but you will have to pay for it (between R250 and R600).